MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlinePstnUsage.md

 ```

 ## DESCRIPTION
-PSTN usages are string values that are used for call authorization.
-A PSTN usage links a voice policy to a route.
+Online PSTN usages are string values that are used for call authorization.
+An online PSTN usage links an online voice policy to a route.
 The `Set-CsOnlinePstnUsage` cmdlet is used to add or remove phone usages to or from the usage list.
 This list is global so it can be used by policies and routes throughout the tenant.

+This cmdlet is used when configuring Microsoft Phone System Direct Routing.

 ## EXAMPLES